-This 518± acre northern New Mexico offering provides outstanding fly fishing on over one and one-quarter mile of professionally enhanced Chama River and five stocked ponds in the attractive and easily accessible Chama River Valley.
+This 518± acre northern New Mexico offering provides outstanding fly fishing on over one and one-quarter mile of professionally enhanced Chama River and a beautiful stocked pond in the attractive and easily accessible Chama River Valley.
 The centerpiece of the property is its diverse section of live water that is home to healthy populations of large wild brown and rainbow trout.
 Here, tasteful improvements, beautiful views, big game hunting, and productive hay meadows are complemented by proximity to Santa Fe and Pagosa Springs, Colorado.
-Located six miles south of Chama, New Mexico, Cañones Creek Ranch represents the opportunity to acquire a high-quality angling property that is turn-key and ready for immediate and easy use.
+Located six miles south of Chama, New Mexico, Cañones Creek Ranch represents the opportunity to acquire a high-quality angling property with a beautiful landscape.
 The ranch enjoys a private setting yet is close to the amenities of town and has year-round access via paved US Highway 84.
 Internal access is provided via private ranch roads and a bridge that provides access to both banks of the river.

 The Chama River enters the property at the north end and flows south for one and one-quarter miles – with both banks of the river located within and controlled by Cañones Creek Ranch.
 Cañones Creek, the namesake of the property, is a seasonal stream that flows through a portion of the ranch.
 The confluence of the stream and the Chama River is located just below the northern property line.
 From the cottonwood-lined banks of the Chama River, the property gently rises to the east in a series of lush hay meadows and benches.
-The terrain and topography here is easy with trout ponds conveniently located within easy striking distance of the river.
-Across the ranch’s private bridge to the west, the property is buffered by the slopes of a bluff that drop down to the river and an additional trout pond.
+The terrain and topography here is easy with the trout pond conveniently located within easy striking distance of the river.
+Across the ranch’s private bridge to the west, the property is buffered by the slopes of a bluff that drop down to the river.
 Roughly one-quarter of the property is located on the west side of the river and this portion of the property is in more of a natural state.
 The eastern side is largely comprised of lush hay meadows.
-Located at the edge of the cottonwoods and hay meadow is the pavilion, which sits on a lush lawn along the banks of a large pond.
+Located at the edge of the cottonwoods and hay meadow is the pavilion, which sits on a lush lawn along the banks of the trout pond.

 Gated access off of the highway comes in at the northeastern corner of the property.
 A private drive leads south to the house and shop with guest apartment.
 The improvements are well located on a bluff overlooking the balance of the property.
 Views up and down the valley and east to the mountains are outstanding.